TheRacetrack/racetrack/sample/docs-formatter/README.md

 # Docs Formatter
-This is the exemplary Fatman using ASGI webview feature.
+This is the exemplary Job using ASGI webview feature.

 Go to `/api/v1/webview` endpoint to see the frontend application formatting Markdown document as an input and rendering it on a webview.